cose-wg/cose-spec/draft-schaad-cose.md

 placed in either the 'protected' or 'unprotected' fields at the content level.

-When direct key agreement mode is used, it MUST be the only mode used on the message.
+When direct key agreement mode is used, it SHOULD be the only mode used on the message.
+This method creates the CEK directly and that makes it difficult to mix with additional recipients.
-It is a security leak to have both direct key agreement and a different key management mode on the same message.

 The COSE_encrypt structure for the recipient is organized as follows: